Replacing Capacitors in Old Radios and TVs

 For small, non-electrolytic capacitors, the capacitance value of the new cap should be the same as the original,

-with a margin of error of roughly 20%.
+with a margin of error of about 20%.
 It is OK to "round off" odd values.
 For instance,

 less than 20% of the original value.
 Likewise, you can replace